relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 -   For more information about Relativity Script feature in general, see the [Scripts](https://help.relativity.com/9.6/Content/Relativity/Scripts.htm) and [Scripts Properties](https://platform.relativity.com/9.6/Content/Scripts/Script_properties/Script_properties.htm) documentation pages.

-> **NOTE:** Currently all Relativity Scripts that can be associated with Trace actions require a Saved Search as one of the script inputs (Trace automatically populates that field during Rule Evaluation with an execution specific saved search).
+Currently all Relativity Scripts that can be associated with Trace actions require a Saved Search as one of the script inputs (Trace automatically populates that field during Rule Evaluation with an execution specific saved search).
+{: .info }

 ![image-20210909140224011](media/actions/image-20210909140224011.png)